turingschool/md_launch_curriculum/labs/mod1/Debugging.md

 ** Instructor Note ** Before this lab, set up groups of 2-3 students.
 They will be working through a broken order taking application, similar to the one they completed during week1.
 The app has 4 bugs (outlined below).
 Initially, keep an eye on how students are approaching the exercise - we may need to nudge them to describe how they believe the application is or should be running before jumping into fixing the bugs.

+## Lab Objectives
+* Practice placing and using breakpoints to debug an application.
+* Read errors and use that information to make changes.
+* Create and manipulate Arrays.

 ## Practice

 In your small groups, you are going to work through the debugging exercise below.